filimor/uri-online-judge-c-sharp/README.md

 A repository of solutions for the URI Online Judge problems using C# language.

-**Screenshot**
+**Screenshot of the official website**

 ![](uri.gif "Screenshot")

 ## Description

-This repository is built as problems are solved at the site.
-URI Online Judge Problems and Contests has more than 2000 problems and 9 main categories.
-It's supports many languages (including C, C++, C#, Go, Haskell, Java, JavaScript, Kotlin, Lua, Pascal, Python, Ruby and Scala) and is very useful to practice and learn programming.
+This repository is built as problems are solved on the site.
+URI Online Judge Problems and Contests has over 2000 problems and 9 main categories.
+It supports many languages (including C, C++, C#, Go, Haskell, Java, JavaScript, Kotlin, Lua, Pascal, Python, Ruby and Scala) and is very useful to practicing and learning programming principles and algotithms.

 ## Installation